 Finally, the boot is made with a full Goodyear welt construction, which offers excellent long-term wear, weatherproofing as well as durability as it can be resoled.

 Firstly, Taft are known among footwear fanatics to occasionally run a little large.
 As we’ll highlight later in this article, the brand indeed implies that they’re aware of this by suggesting that you order a size down when between sizes.

-We ordered a size 9 US (42 EU) for our Editor-in-Chief, Charles-Philippe, who is regular as they come in this size.
+We ordered a size 9 US (42 EU) for the author who is regular as they come in this size.
 Fortunately, he didn’t have any complaints and felt that the boots fit well overall.
 However, he did add that it provided some wiggle room for thick socks, which we’d see as a positive thing overall!